+Editor's Note: The content (including the presence conditions and the cardinality) of the MbsSessAssistInfo data type and the definition of the MbsSessAssistData data type is FFS and pending SA2's progress.

+*** 7th Change ***

 5.20.6 Used Features

 The table below defines the features applicable to the MBSSession API.
 Those features are negotiated as described in clause 5.2.7 of 3GPP TS 29.122 [4].